tstack/lnav/docs/source/config.rst

 :body: (required) Captures the body of the log message that should be written to the file.

-:timestamp: (optional) The timestamp for the log message.
+:timestamp: (optional) Captures the timestamp for the log message.
   If this is available and the log message does not have it's own timestamp, this will be used instead.